boydoglabs/boydog-demo/README.md

 [![Build Status](https://travis-ci.org/boydoglabs/boydog-demo.png?branch=master)](https://travis-ci.org/boydoglabs/boydog-demo)

 A demo page running on BoyDog (real-time collaborative web framework).
 This is basically the landing page at [boy.dog](http://boy.dog/).
-You can use this as your starting boilerplate for your RTC projects.
+You can use this as your starting boilerplate for your real-time collaborative projects.

 Status: Alpha